Dukes779/dotfiless/README.md

 # Dotfiles

-hello there! just a guy in love with arch and opensource.
+hello there! just a guy in love with linux and opensource.

 # System information